hatlabs/sh-wg/index.md

 ### Trademarks

-NMEA 2000 is a registered trademark of National Marine Electronics Association.
+NMEA 0183 and NMEA 2000 are registered trademarks of National Marine Electronics Association.
 SeaTalk NG is a registered trademark of Raymarine UK Limited.
 WiFi is a registered trademark of the Wi-Fi Alliance.
 All other trademarks are the property of their respective owners.